laravel/jetstream-docs/1.x/features/registration.md

 :::tip Laravel Mail

 Before using the password reset feature, you should ensure that your Laravel application is configured to [send emails](https://laravel.com/docs/mail).
+Otherwise, Laravel will not be able to send email verification links to your application's users.
 :::